TheGoodlike13/liberty_or_death/README.md

 Ironic that the thing that made LDAP work previously was now breaking it...

-It's a bit awkward if you try to use multiple users still, as I'm not sure it switches between correctly, but hey.
+It's a bit awkward if you try to use multiple users still, as I'm not sure it switches between them correctly, but hey.
 We fucking did it.
 WE FUCKING DID IT OMG SSO WORKS.
 I honestly lost hope at least a dozen times up to this point.
 That's the power of will (and curse-words) for you!